Regular Japanese course

 We hold a Culture Day event every semester, to promote getting in touch with culture.
 Based on the theme of ""actually seeing, listening to, and experiencing"" Japanese tea ceremony, Yuzen-style dyeing, Nishijin weaving, Japanese cakes and sweets, Japanese dance and Kiyomizu pottery, this event deepens interest in the language and culture of Japan.

-■Kyoto University of Art and Design
+■Kyoto University of the Arts

 ★Projects conducted in cooperations with universities, industry, and government

 As a part of their classwork, students at the Kyoto University of the Arts conduct various projects submitted to the university as requests from industries and autonomous bodies, including an illumination project for Nijo Castle, displays at department stores, and product development projects using special products, etc. Students from the Kyoto Institute of Culture and Language also take part in these projects.

 I was looking for a way to use Japanese outside of the classroom, so I thought I should take part in the Shimane New Product Development Project in order to improve my ability to give presentations.
 I didn't feel confident, so I was perplexed about whether or not I should take part in the first project.
 It was a big problem for me because we had to use Japanese to communicate with the Japanese students and teachers, as well as give a presentation in Japanese at the end of the project.
 Furthermore, I had no experience in design, so I felt uncertain about being able to take part in the New Product Development Project.

 Thinking I should use my time in Japan effectively, and wanting to improve my Japanese, I decided to participate in the project.
 I tried to use Japanese as much as possible during the project.
 At first, the work was very difficult, but my teacher gave me instructions and helped me do the work.